Data protection

 Privacy policy

-We welcome you to our app and appreciate your interest.
-The protection of your personal data is an important concern for us.
-Therefore, we conduct our activities in compliance with applicable laws on personal data protection and data security.
-In the following, we would like to inform you about which data is used in the context of the use, for which purposes.
+Welcome to our app and thank you for your interest.
+The protection of your personal data is important to us.
+We therefore conduct our activities in accordance with the applicable legal provisions on the protection of personal data and data security.
+We would like to inform you below about which data is used for which purposes.

-The responsible party within the meaning of the General Data Protection Regulation and other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is:
+The controller within the meaning of the General Data Protection Regulation and other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is the:

 48683 Ahaus-Ottenstein